-If you are tired of shaving, waxing, epilating, and using other popular forms of hair removal treatment, you might be considering the option of getting laser hair removal.
-But if you want to get laser hair removal, it definitely pays to do some research before you make a decision as to whether or not it is the right option for you.
+If you are tired of shaving, waxing, epilating, and using other popular forms of hair removal treatment, you might be considering the option of getting laser hair removal in Los Angeles.
+If you want to get laser hair removal, it definitely pays to do some research before you make a decision as to whether or not it is the right option for you.
 Here are some facts about laser hair removal to keep in mind before you decide whether or not it’s the treatment you need.

 It’s Not as Painful as it Sounds